-Ellen Watson, dubbed by local newspapers in the late 1880’s, as “Cattle Kate,” has long been thought of as an outlaw.
-Watson along with James Averell were hanged by vigilantes near the Sweetwater River in Wyoming on July 20, 1889 for the accused crime of cattle rustling.
+Ellen Watson, dubbed by local newspapers in the late 1880s, as “Cattle Kate,” has long been thought of as an outlaw.
+Watson along with James Averell was hanged by vigilantes near the Sweetwater River in Wyoming on July 20, 1889, for the accused crime of cattle rustling.
 However, there is a mystery surrounding the hangings and it appears that their deaths were unjustified, perpetrated by powerful land and cattle owners of the time.

 Before long, Ella, as she was called, met a young man by the name of William A Pickell who lived on a neighboring farm.
 On November 24, 1879, the 18-year-old Ella and 21-year-old William were married.
 But within just a few short months Ella found that her husband was both a heavy drinker and an abusive man.
 Often, he would verbally abuse her then escalate the violence to physical blows and striking her with a horsewhip.
 By January 1883, she could take it no longer and fled to her parent’s home.
 Later, she moved to Red Cloud, Nebraska, 14 miles north of her parent’s farm to put even more distance between herself and her estranged husband.
 On February 14, 1884, she filed for divorce.

 Against her parent’s wishes, Ella moved to Denver, Colorado after filing for divorce.
 Seeking better opportunities, she lived with a brother for a short time but didn’t stay long.
 Ella then moved again, first to Cheyenne, Wyoming, then to Rawlins, Wyoming in late 1885 or early 1886.
 She found employment at a boarding house called the “Rawlins House” as a cook and domestic for about two years.
 Watson has often been misidentified as a prostitute because the Rawlins House was erroneously thought to have been a brothel.